wh-alice/mig_visualstudio/vs/data-tools/save-data-by-using-a-transaction.md

 > [!NOTE]
 >  The <xref:System.Transactions> namespace is supported in Windows 2000 or later.

  The easiest way to implement a transaction is to instantiate a <xref:System.Transactions.TransactionScope> object in a `using` statement.
-(For more information, see [Using Statement](../Topic/Using%20Statement%20\(Visual%20Basic\).md), and [using Statement](../Topic/using%20Statement%20\(C%23%20Reference\).md).)
+(For more information, see [Using Statement](/dotnet/visual-basic/language-reference/statements/using-statement), and [using Statement](/dotnet/csharp/language-reference/keywords/using-statement).)
 The code that runs within the `using` statement participates in the transaction.

- To commit the transaction, call the <xref:System.Transactions.TransactionScope.Complete*> method as the last statement in the using block.
+ To commit the transaction, call the <xref:System.Transactions.TransactionScope.Complete%2A> method as the last statement in the using block.

- To roll back the transaction, throw an exception prior to calling the <xref:System.Transactions.TransactionScope.Complete*> method.
+ To roll back the transaction, throw an exception prior to calling the <xref:System.Transactions.TransactionScope.Complete%2A> method.

  For more information, see [Save data in a transaction](../data-tools/save-data-in-a-transaction.md).